In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 POD

 Pods are the smallest deployable computing unit that we can create and manage in Kubernetes.
 A Pod contains one or more containers, with shared storage and network resources and specifications about running containers.
-A typical microservices application contains multiple Pods, which exposes API endpoints to communicates with each other.
+A typical microservices application contains multiple Pods, which expose API endpoints to communicate with each other.

 Let’s look at a typical Pod definition defined as manifest YAML.